Lovin’ this article, but need more advice on your tax affairs?

 For those of you who:

-• you managed to get to the outer most limits of the Money section
+• if you managed to get to the outer most limits of the Money section

-then you might have seen I was quoted in respect of some developments of the April 2019 Loan Charge.
+then you might have seen I was quoted in respect of some developments in respect of the Loan Charge.

 ‘Batten down the hatches’ I hear you say, he’s back atop his soapbox.

 I understand that.
 There’ve been quite a few updates on this blog dedicated to the pernicious April 2019 loan charge and you might have battle fatigue.